MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

 ```

 ### Return Value
- `TRUE` if the tab control hides the tab label when it has one tab; otherwise `FALSE`.
+ TRUE if the tab control hides the tab label when it has one tab; otherwise FALSE.

 ### Remarks
  Use the method [CMFCBaseTabCtrl::HideSingleTab](#hidesingletab) to enable hiding the tab label when there is only one tab.